emadabel/OmdbAPILibrary/README.md

                 maven { url "https://jitpack.io" }
         }
         dependencies {
-                compile 'com.github.emadabel:OmdbAPILibrary:v1.0.0'
+                compile 'com.github.emadabel:OmdbAPILibrary:v1.0.1'
         }

 * Get Api key from (https://www.omdbapi.com/).
 * Add Internet permission in Manifest.xml
-* Do not use the library from the main thread. (look at the example app to see how to use and the commands).
+* Do not use the library from the main thread. (look at the example app to see how to use and all the methods).